 Lewin’s Rail (Rallus pectoralis)

-Lewin's Rail inhabits densely vegetated wetland areas along the coast.
-One of the most difficult species of bird to find the rail feeds on insects, molluscs and invertebrates, using its long, slender bill to probe in damp mud for food.
-They are very shy birds and need to have dense vegetation to retreat to, establishing a network of ‘runways’ through which they can move.
+One of the most difficult bird species to find, Lewin’s Rail inhabits densely-vegetated wetland areas along the coast.
+They are very shy birds and need dense vegetation to retreat to, establishing a network of ‘runways’ through which they can move.

 Pied Cormorant (Phalacrocorax varius)

-Cormorants generally breed in spring or summer yet at Western Treatment Plant they raise their young during winter.
-The birds feed on fishes in Port Phillip Bay, returning to their nests to feed the young.
+Cormorants generally breed in spring or summer, yet at Western Treatment Plant they raise their young during winter.
+The birds feed on fish in Port Phillip Bay, returning to their nests to feed the young.